ksatirli/whats-new-with-terraform-014/terraform-init/README.md

 The lock file (`.terraform.lock.hcl`) contains an overview of all the providers and their respective hashes and any other relevant information.

-<small>Please note: for the purpose of this showcase, only the [random Provider](https://registry.terraform.io/providers/hashicorp/random/latest) is used.</small>
+⚠️ Please note: for the purpose of this showcase, only the [random Provider](https://registry.terraform.io/providers/hashicorp/random/latest) is used.